 What will school provide?

 You may provide a healthy packed lunch for your child if you prefer, but we would strongly encourage you to take advantage of the FREE lunch provided at school.
 Our lunches are delicious and hot or cold and meat or vegetarian options are provided.
-Lunches must be ordered online for child and details are given below.
+Please see our lunches page for more details.

 What happens if my child has a toilet accident?